 Shared priorities and actions are formulated from careful analysis of data and response to local need and outcomes.
 Many of the schools are situated in socio-economic areas of deprivation, some with high levels of EAL and the level of expertise of colleagues across the group is extensive.
 All colleagues work together through networks for teaching assistants, assessment leaders, curriculum leaders, for moderation, for transition to secondary school, for our poverty strategy, for EYFS, for safeguarding and for governance.
 This ensures expertise is shared and our colleagues have the highest levels of ambition for the children and communities they serve.

 The schools face many challenges as they collaborate to raise attainment, aspiration and life chances for every child in the partnership.
 Through partnership working, rewards are significant and the impact on children’s learning, achievement, self esteem and socio economic circumstances can be clearly demonstrated.

 We have a robust action plan which each school takes responsibility for formulating and delivering.
-Arbourthorne's Executive Headteacher Vanessa Langley is responsible for the poverty strategy for the locality, working with colleagues across the schools to secure initiatives which enhance access to food, targets healthy eating and mental well-being in partnership with the GP collaboration, increases volunteer capacity within and between schools, secures strategies to minimise fuel poverty and makes best use of surplus food distribution with the establishment of community fridges in the locality.
+Our Headteacher, Vanessa Langley is responsible for the poverty strategy for the locality, working with colleagues across the schools to secure initiatives which enhance access to food, targets healthy eating and mental well-being in partnership with the GP collaboration, increases volunteer capacity within and between schools, secures strategies to minimise fuel poverty and makes best use of surplus food distribution with the establishment of community fridges in the locality.
 This has been particularly positive and beneficial during Covid and has allowed free access to food for families living with deficits in income.

 Over time SSELP has high rates of progress in all primary key stages, compared to other areas of the city and nationally.